sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-rpi.md

 ---
 layout: post
-title: Ultima Underworld on RPi
+title: Ultima Underworld Stygian Abyss on RPi 2
+permalink: /ultima-underworld-on-rpi/
 date: 2015-07-05T23:40:50-05:00
-tags: [rpi, microcontrollers, gaming, dos]
+tags: [rpi, microcomputers, gaming, retro, dos]
-description: "Transport your gaming mind to 1992 with one of the best RPGs of all time."
+description: "Transport your mind back to 1992 with one of the best RPGs of all time."
 categories: [tutorials]
 ---